rottencandy/website/static/README.md

 # [Click me](https://rottencandy.github.io)

-This is a dummy repo that contains the static files automatically generated using GitHub Actions.
+This is a dummy repository that contains automatically generated static files.

 The actual source can be found [here](https://github.com/rottencandy/website).